peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

  part and domain.
 * `Address getAddress()`<br>
  Gets the email address associated with this object.
+* `String getDisplayName()`<br>
+ Gets the display name for this email address.
 * `List<NamedAddress> getGroupAddresses()`<br>
  Gets a read-only list of addresses that make up the group, if this object represents a group, or an empty list otherwise.
 * `String getName()`<br>
- Gets the display name for this email address (or the email address's value if the display name is absent).
+ Gets the display name for this email address, or the email address's value if the display name is null.
 * `boolean isGroup()`<br>
  Gets a value indicating whether this represents a group of addresses rather than a single address.